To provide scientific industrial R&D that maximises the economic, environmental and societal benefits for the people of India.

 In the last five years, there has been a sea change in the economic, political and technological environment the world over.
 Age-old attitudes and mindsets are being discarded everywhere.
 India has been no exception; its economy has been unshackled and the forces of completion have been unleashed.
 A new vision of India as a major player in the global setting has been articulated.
 The wave of change sweeping the country and the world has thrown up myriad opportunities and at the same time posed daunting challenges for all sections of Indian society.

 For India, more than ever before, it is essential to bring together the world of science and the realm of technology in the socio-economic sphere.
-CSIR has the potential, the ability and the will to initiate and be in the forefront of such an exciting endeavour, as it has great strengths in its manpower and infrastructure and it covers a wide spectrum of R&D knowledge space.
+CSIR has the potential, the ability and the will to initiate and be in the forefront of such an exciting endeavor, as it has great strengths in its manpower and infrastructure and it covers a wide spectrum of R&D knowledge space.
 The purpose of this ‘White Paper’ is to draw up an explicit agenda for realising these aspirations of CSIR and to chart out a distinct and detailed road map of attaining the true potential of CSIR, visualised not in relation to what it used to do in the past but in relation to what others, the world over, are likely to do in the future.

 2. MISSION STATEMENT

-The interactive coupling between technology, economy, environment, society and politics has never been more intimate and intertwined than it is today.
+The interactive coupling between technology, economy, environment, society, and politics has never been more intimate and intertwined than it is today.
 Mastery and management of technology is a fundamental determinant of the wealth-creating capacity of a nation and also of its political position and prestige in the comity of nations.
 Technology has an immense capacity to improve the public services and the quality of life of the people.
-Thus scientific research and development activities in CSIR have to be directed towards technological development and application that maximise the overall benefits for India.
+Thus scientific research and development activities in CSIR have to be directed towards technological development and application that maximize the overall benefits for India.
 CSIR’s Mission statement thus is:

 Industry has a wider connotation than mere manufacturing.
-Industry encompasses any human activity that transforms the inputs to outputs of value to society.
+The industry encompasses any human activity that transforms the inputs to outputs of value to society.
 Thus industry would encompass even agriculture, leave alone services.
 The underlying emphasis is that R&D to be pursued by CSIR provides traceable and tangible benefits to the economic, environmental or societal welfare systems.

 3. TECHNOLOGY FOCUS